rclone/rclone/docs/content/docs.md

 Configure
 ---------

-First you'll need to configure rclone.
+First, you'll need to configure rclone.
 As the object storage systems have quite complicated authentication these are kept in a config file.
 (See the `--config` entry for how to find the config file and choose its location.)